daniasalli/cash-machine/README.md

 There are 2 folders in the root directory.
 One for each project ([FrontEnd](https://github.com/daniasalli/cash-machine/tree/master/cashMachineUI) and [BackEnd](https://github.com/daniasalli/cash-machine/tree/master/cashMachineApi))

-Using the console, go to each directory and instal dependencies for each project using
+Using the console, go to each directory and install dependencies for each project using
 ```console
 npm install
 ```

-Then, still using the console, go the BackEnd directory, run the tests to validate is working and start the server using:
+Then, still using the console, go the BackEnd directory, run the tests to validate it is working and start the server using:
 ```console
 npm test